joemasilotti/masilotti.com/src/_pages/turbo-native-workshop.md

 ---

-<p class="lead">Everything you need to know to get started with Turbo Native on iOS.</p>
+<p class="lead"><%= resource.data.description %></p>

-Tuesday, October 17 at 10am-12pm PT on Zoom. $99 per person.
+When: Tuesday, October 17 at 10am-12pm PT on Zoom \| Cost: $99 per person

 <%= render Workshop::CTA.new(newsletter: site.data.newsletters.workshop, event_id: site.config.fathom.events.workshop_ticket, hide_count: true) %>

 > "Just wrapped at Joe's first Turbo Native workshop. **Money well spent.** His workshop was huge in helping me wrap some concepts together." - [Mike Monroe](https://twitter.com/mikepmunroe/status/1603513381599715336)

-Turbo Native is a Rails developer's secret weapon.
-It enables us to launch native apps in a fraction of the time.
-It is a true _write once deploy anywhere_ framework, rendering mobile web views inside native chrome.
+As a Rails developer, Turbo Native is your shortcut to creating native apps.
+It lets you code once and deploy everywhere, using mobile web views in native frames.

-But getting started isn't easy.
-The documentation leaves a lot to be desired.
-Outside of the demo app there aren't a lot of examples to follow.

-This crash course will teach you everything you need to know to get started with Turbo Native on iOS.
+The problem?
+The official docs are sparse and there aren't many examples out there.

 ## What you'll get out of this workshop

+You'll learn everything you need to know to get started with Turbo Native on iOS:

 1.  **How to use Turbo Native** - The steps to integrate the framework into a Xcode project.
 1.  **How to navigate** - Add Turbo Navigator to handle the most important navigation flows.